MicWhi/Cat-API-Game/README.md

-# Battle of the Cutest Game
+# Game: Battle of the Cutest

 As per the assignment, data (in the form of images) was retrieved from the API endpoint at thecatapi.com.
 A Flask server was then used to display an HTML & CSS webpage containing the game with Python used for the backend.